COMMITTED TO YOUR SECURITY

 What precautions should a non-consumer take because they are not protected by Regulation E?

-As a non-consumer customer you should perform a risk assessment and periodically evaluate the controls you have in place.
-The risk assessment should be used to determine the risk level associated with any internet activities you perform and any controls in place to mitigate these risks.
+As a non-consumer customer, you should perform a risk assessment and periodically evaluate the controls you have in place.
+The risk assessment should be used to determine the risk level associated with any internet activities you perform and any controls in place to mitigate these risks, including reviews that can surface internal fraud.